louisuy/employee-supervisors/README.md

 You can access the live demo of this project at [https://employee-supervisors.vercel.app/](https://employee-supervisors.vercel.app/)

+**Bug:** Live Demo does not have write access to the JSON file.

+  Due to the limitations of the Vercel platform, the Live Demo deployed on Vercel does not have write access to the JSON file.
+As a result, modifications to the JSON data will not be reflected in the deployed version.

+  To modify and test the JSON data, please run the application locally.

 ## Features

 - Edit employee details, including name and supervisor